 Our psychologists are:

 Sarah has experience working with parents, couples, children, groups and individuals.
 She has a special interest in depression, anxiety, perinatal mental health, grief, and loss, parenting issues, behavioural problems, addiction, relationship problems, interpersonal issues, managing emotions, anger management, sleep problems and motivational issues.
-Sarah integrates a range of approaches including Cognitive Behavioural therapy (CBT), narrative therapy, Schema therapy, Acceptance and Commitment therapy (ACT) and Motivational Interviewing.
+Sarah integrates a range of approaches including Cognitive Behavioural therapy (CBT), narrative therapy, Acceptance and Commitment therapy (ACT) and Motivational Interviewing.

 Ask our receptionist who will suit you best according to your circumstances.